 Hiking: Take the Lind Point Trail from the National Park Visitor’s Center on the eastern side of Great Cruz Bay.
 It’s about a 1 mile hike to Salomon Bay beach.
 At the “Y” take the path to the left.
 The hike is not particularly challenging and has several sightseeing spots.
 At the far end of the beach the trail continues to Honeymoon Beach with a waterspouts shack and refreshments.

-Driving: Caneel Bay Resort is just a few miles away from Cruz Bay heading South on North Shore Road (Rte 20).
+Driving: Caneel Bay Resort ( CLOSED UNTIL FURTHER NOTICE) is just a few miles away from Cruz Bay heading South on North Shore Road (Rte 20).
 On your left is the main entrance and gatehouse to Caneel Bay Resort.
-Visitors can check in at the gate and use the lower parking area.
-There is a $20 charge – refunded with a $20 purchase during your visit.
-Access is limited to Caneel Bay beach, Honeymoon and Salomon beaches and does not include use of beach chairs, towels or amenities.
+Visitors must use the VI Ecotours / Honeymoon Beach golf cart shuttle .
+Access is limited to Honeymoon and Salomon beaches.

 Salomon Bay Beach

 Once a best-kept-secret among residents and frequent visitors – Salomon Beach is fairly popular …and for good reasons.
 Soft white sand, shade, shallow water entry and wonderful aqua blue/green water make this a great choice for an afternoon or a day on a St John Beach.
 The short hike or drive / park / hike from Caneel means that fewer visitors make the journey – leaving more beach for you to enjoy!
 And, if you decide you want to …just round the bend at Honeymoon Bay beach is a watersports shack with ( stand up paddle board )SUP rentals, kayak rentals and snacks and refreshments!